hannahilea/hannahilea.github.io/blog/site-structure/src.md

-# This website's structure: a meta post
+# This website's structure: A meta post

 While doing a batch at the <a class="impersonal" href="https://www.recurse.com">Recurse Center</a>, I revived my personal website—the very site you are almost certainly looking at Right Now!